mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* We have fixed an issue where story description did not show up in Studio Pro
+* We fixed an issue where the story description did not appear in Studio Pro.
-* Epics now have different colors, to be able to distinguish between them more easily.
-Currently, just like with labels, the color is assigned randomly, but we may add management functionality at a later point.
+* [Epics](/developerportal/collaborate/epics/) now have different colors so that you can distinguish between them more easily.
+The color is currently assigned randomly (as is done with story labels), but we may add management functionality at a later point.
-* If you do scrum, you can now see status of the stories in your active sprint on the Planning page
+* If you practice Scrum, you can now see the status of the stories in your active Sprint on the [Planning](/developerportal/collaborate/epics/#planning) page.
-* Sprint details are now editable, so you can change date, name and goal of your sprint after you start it.
-Use this power wisely, committing to a sprint goal is important, so only change that if there really is no other option :slightly_smiling_face:
+* Sprint details are now editable, so you can change the date, name, and goal of your Sprint after you start it.
+Use this power wisely, as committing to a Sprint goal is important, so only change the goal if there really is no other option.
-* We have implemented the new feedback module, so now you have much better screenshot functionality.
+* We have implemented the new [Mendix Feedback](/appstore/modules/mendix-feedback/) module, so now you have much better screenshot functionality.
 Do send us feedback, we love hearing what you think.
-And also try out the new feedback module in your own apps, it's awesome!
+And also try out the new Mendix Feedback module in your own apps, it's awesome!

 ## 2022